Manual & Documentation

 Development of bitKlavier has been sponsored by the American Council of Learned Societies, the New Jersey State Council on the Arts, and Princeton University’s Center for Digital Humanities, Council on Science and Technology, Council of the Humanities, and Department of Music.

 bitKlavier is an open-source project, created in C++ using JUCE.
 Developers interested in joining the project can of course download the source from the GitHub site.
-Don’t hesitate to contact us or post on the bitKlavier forum.
+Don’t hesitate to contact us.

 bitKlavier Temperament Tables by Ratio to Fundamental: